snakemake-workflows/rna-seq-kallisto-sleuth/report/plot-bootstrap.rst

-Distribution of estimated expression of {{ snakemake.wildcards.transcript }} over all bootstrap runs.
+Distribution of estimated expression of {{ snakemake.wildcards.transcript }} over all bootstrap runs of kallisto.